RHagenson/2019-01-03-UNO/_episodes/11-trimming.md

 ~~~
 {: .bash}

-*On Crane it's essential to specify `-threads` or Trimmomatic will use more
-than threads on the compute node than you requested.*
+*On Crane it's essential to specify `-threads` or Trimmomatic will use more threads on the compute node than you requested.*

 In this example, we've told Trimmomatic: